Why does my child experience frequent ear infections?

 How can I treat my child’s ear infection?

 If your child is experiencing symptoms of an ear infection, see a doctor to determine the cause.
 Antibiotics are necessary for bacterial infections.
 If the cause is viral, you can ease the pain by applying a warm washcloth to the affected ear and using over-the-counter Tylenol and ibuprofen for pain.
 Only a physician can determine if your child should be given antibiotics.
-Do not give your child aspirin, as this has been linked to problems children when given during a viral infection.
+Do not give your child aspirin, as this has been linked to Reye’s syndrome in children.
 Depending on the age of the child, symptoms of an ear infection can include pain worse when lying down, discharge from the affected ear, difficulty hearing, trouble sleeping, headache, fever, dizziness, vomiting, diarrhea and a lack of appetite.

 My child’s doctor is recommending ear tubes.
 What are these and why are they necessary?